Regression Modeling Strategies

 Practical but powerful tools are presented for validating model assumptions and presenting model results.
 This course provides methods for estimating the shape of the relationship between predictors and response using the widely applicable method of augmenting the design matrix using restricted cubic splines.

 Even when assumptions are satisfied, overfitting can ruin a model’s predictive ability for future observations.
 Methods for data reduction will be introduced to deal with the common case where the number of potential predictors is large in comparison with the number of observations.
-Methods of model validation (bootstrap and cross-validation) will be covered, as will auxiliary topics such as modeling interaction surfaces, efficiently utilizing partial covariable data by using multiple imputation, variable selection, overly influential observations, collinearity, predictive accuracy, variable importance, and shrinkage.
+Methods of model validation (bootstrap and cross-validation) will be covered, as will auxiliary topics such as modeling interaction surfaces, variable selection, overly influential observations, collinearity, predictive accuracy, variable importance, shrinkage, model interpretation, and chunk tests.
 A brief introduction to the rms package in R for handling these problems will also be covered.
+The course also introduces the Bayesian approach to modeling.

 The methods covered will apply to almost any regression model, including: